COMPASS for Lone Star College

 - Writing Skills: For joining the basic writing courses, the

 students have to answer the questions that are based on two major

 categories that include Usage/Mechanics and Rhetorical Skills.
 The

 - Sentence Structure

 The Rhetorical Skills section consists of questions on:

-- Mathematics: In this section, the students have to demonstrate their Application Skills, Basic Skills and Analysis Skills in the Placement Test for Lone Star College.
+- Mathematics: In this section, the students have to demonstrate their Application Skills, Basic Skills and Analysis Skills in the Placement Test.
 The questions are based on Numerical Skills/Pre Algebra, Algebra, College Algebra, Geometry and Trigonometry.

-- Essay Writing: This section of Lone Star COMPASS test includes a writing task on a familiar topic and the test takers are supposed to construct their own opinion based on this passage and substantiate them with appropriate arguments.
+- Essay Writing: This section includes a writing task on a familiar topic and the test takers are supposed to construct their own opinion based on this passage and substantiate them with appropriate arguments.

-The COMPASS test for Lone Star College consists of multiple-choice questions in these subjects and the students are allowed to take sufficient time in order to focus on the questions, thereby enabling them to choose the correct answers.
+The COMPASS test consists of multiple-choice questions in these subjects and students are allowed to take sufficient time in order to focus on the questions, thereby enabling them to choose the correct answers.

-The scores of Lone Star COMPASS test are declared immediately after the completion of the test and the students can discuss the scores with their advisors for choosing their courses.
-The students do not need to fix an appointment before taking this test although they must reach the venue of the Lone Star COMPASS test within the timings that are mentioned below:
+The scores of the test are declared immediately after the completion of the exam and candidates can discuss the scores with their advisors for choosing their courses.
+The test takers do not need to fix an appointment before taking this test although they must reach the venue within the timings that are mentioned below: